Dragon-hearted/text_2_image-gan/README.md

 - `discriminator.h5`: The saved discriminator model after training.
 - `requirements.txt`: List of required packages for the project.
 - `dataset`: Directory where the dataset files are stored.
+- `test.ipynb`: To test the image generator model
+- `toImportFunc.py`: Give necessary function to `test.ipynb` for testing of Generator

 ### Usage